AppliedAcousticsChalmers/auralization-toolbox/README.md

 As we documented in (Ahrens, 2024) referenced above, spherical grids in comination with ambisonic auralization are most favorable.
 Guaranteed perceptual transparency of the auralization requires in the order of 289 points (of pressure and velocity).
 You may find that the grid with 81 points allows for very reasonable auralization already.
 My personal favorite is 225 points.
 The scripts `compute_auralization_matrix_ambisonics.m` and `compute_auralization_matrix_direct.m` compute anechoic binaural audio examples that will allow for you to verify instantly if the result for your parameter choice is as desired.

-Note that we provide only very few precomputed auralization matrices in the folder `auralization_matrices/` because serious auralization matrices produce file sizes in the order of hundreds of MB and the matched room data even more than that, and we do not want to clog the internet.
+Note that we provide only very few precomputed auralization matrices in the folder `auralization_matrices` because serious auralization matrices produce file sizes in the order of hundreds of MB and the matched room data even more than that, and we do not want to clog the internet.

-The example data are based on measurements of the responses of the two rooms.
+The example data are based on measurements of the response of a real room.
 The example sound field data were computed via the spatial decomposition method as explained in (Ahrens, 2024) referenced above using the scripts from [this repository](https://github.com/AppliedAcousticsChalmers/acoustic-room-responses).
 You can create your own input data and binaural ground truth to compare against using the scripts `sdm_to_pressure_velocity.m` and `sdm_to_binaural.m` from that repository.
 Use `create_sampling_grid.m` and `plot_sampling_grid.m` from the present repository to create and plot sampling grids.

-You will find information on the input data format in the folder `resources/`.
+You will find information on the input data format in the folder `resources`.
 We will shortly add example projects for commercial room simulation softwares to demonstrate how their output can be converted to the required input format.

 ## <a name="ambi"></a> Playback With External Software